kaushalya4s5s7/RWA/README.md

-🏠 RWA Tokenization Platform
+# 🏠 RWA Tokenization Platform

 **Real-World Asset Tokenization on OneChain Network**

-A comprehensive platform for tokenizing real-world assets including Real Estate, Invoices, Commodities, Stocks, and Carbon Credits on the OneChain network with automated marketplace listing using OCT tokens.
+A comprehensive platform for tokenizing real-world assets including Real Estate, Invoices, Commodities, Stocks, and Carbon Credits on the OneChain network, a high-performance blockchain based on the Sui architecture.
+The platform features an automated marketplace listing using **OCT tokens**.

 ---